-Jennifer Jones

-Title IX Coordinator

-1600 N Austin Comanche TX,76442
+Jennifer Jones Title IX Coordinator 1600 N Austin Comanche TX,76442 jjones@comancheisd.net 325-356-2581

-lcastro@comancheisd.net

 Reports can be made at any time and by any person, including during non-business hours, by mail, phone, or email.
 During district business hours, reports may also be made in person.
-Upon the district receiving notice of an allegation of sex-based harassment, the Title IX Coordinator will promptly respond in accordance with the process described at FFH(LOCAL).
+Upon the district receiving notice or an allegation of sex-based harassment, the Title IX Coordinator will promptly respond in accordance with the process described at FFH(LOCAL).